BrendanAHaas/NeuralNetwork_ReadingNumbers/README.md

 # NeuralNetwork_ReadingNumbers
+This is a neural network designed to solve the classic problem of identifying hand-written numbers (0-9).

-Neural Network in Octave using Andrew Ng's fmincg optimization function to identify handwritten numbers (0-9).
-99% accuracy after 500 iterations.
+This neural network was written in Octave and utilizes Andrew Ng's fmincg optization function.

+99% accuracy was achieved after 500 iterations.